 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

 You’ve likely heard of an IP address, but you may not know what it does.
 An IP address is the internet protocol address of your computer.
-It’s a unique identifier that allows other networks and devices to recognize your computer.
+Your local IP is a unique identifier that allows other networks and devices to recognize your computer.
 You can compare your IP address to your home address: It’s a unique location dedicated to sending and receiving correspondence.

-It’s a good idea to know your computer’s IP address in case you want to make changes to your Wi-Fi username and password or update your security preferences.
-Keep reading our guide to learn how to find a Mac IP address.
+Knowing your computer’s IP address is necessary to change your Wi-Fi username and password or update your security preferences.
+Plus, if you decide to encrypt your internet traffic and web activities with a VPN service, it's helpful to understand your real IP address.
+Keep reading our guide to learn how to find a Mac IP address on OS X or macOS Ventura.

 How to find your public IP Address